pnp/PnP/Solutions/Business.StarterIntranet/README.md

 ## Set up your environment ##

-Before starting, you'll need to setup tour environment:
+Before starting, you'll need to setup your environment:

-- Install at latest release of [PnP PowerShell cmdlets SharePointPnPPowerShellXXX](https://github.com/OfficeDev/PnP-PowerShell/releases) according to your SharePoint version.
+- Install the latest release of [PnP PowerShell cmdlets SharePointPnPPowerShellXXX](https://github.com/OfficeDev/PnP-PowerShell/releases) according to your SharePoint version.
 - Install Node.js on your machine https://nodejs.org/en/ *(v8.9.4)*
-- Install the 'webpack' Node JS client (`npm i webpack@2.4.1 -g`).
+- Install the 'webpack' node.js client (`npm i webpack@2.4.1 -g`).
 This solution uses webpack v2.
 - Go to the ".\app" folder and install all dependencies listed in the package.json file by running the `npm i` cmd
 - Check if everything is OK by running the "`webpack`" cmd from the ".\app" folder.
 You shouldn't see any errors here.
 - Create a site collection with the **publishing template**.